Uttama Villain (soundtrack)

 Uttama Villain is the soundtrack album composed by Ghibran, for the 2015 Tamil film of the same name directed by Ramesh Aravind.
 The film stars Kamal Haasan in the leading role, who also wrote the script and co-produced the film under the banner Raaj Kamal Films International, alongside Thirrupathi Brothers and Eros International.
-It features an ensemble cast of K. Viswanath, K. Balachander, Jayaram, Andrea Jeremiah, Pooja Kumar, Nassar, Parvathy Thiruvothu and Urvashi in prominent roles.
 The film marks Ghibran's first collaboration with Kamal Haasan for the first time.
 The soundtrack album featured seventeen tracks in total; having seven songs, karaoke versions for three of the tracks and seven instrumental compositions from the film score.

 Both Kamal Haasan and Ghibran worked on the film's soundtrack during late 2013 and took a year-and-a-half on the film's soundtrack and score.
 The songs were recorded using instruments from Bali, Indonesia, and songs recorded using traditional instruments were mixed with orchestral symphony in the backgrounds and further fused with Villu Paatu and Theyyam, as both Ghibran and Kamal wanted to have creativity in music.
 Kamal Haasan penned five out of seven tracks, whilst Subbu Arumugam, a prominent Villu Paattu exponent sung and wrote one track, and Viveka penned one song.
 Haasan recorded vocals for five tracks, with the Sofia Symphony Orchestra performed three tracks in the background.

 Uttama Villain's soundtrack was released on 1 March 2015 at a formal launch event held at the Chennai Trade Centre with the presence of the cast and crew and prominent celebrities from the industry.
 In an innovative approach, the soundtrack was unveiled through an online application instead of a conventional audio CD release.
 The album opened to widespread critical acclaim, and Ghibran received various accolades for his work in the film's soundtrack.